Justin-Sawyer/recipes-and-deliveries/README.md

 He then checked his email to see what he was actually being charged.
 All was good here, too.

 He realised that something else was missing from the whole process.
-He was being TOLD he was being charged the correct amount, but what actually aws he being charged?
+He was being TOLD he was being charged the correct amount, but what actually was he being charged?
 It's very easy to write an email to say "you've been charged €x" but then actually charge someone €y...

 He thus turned his attention to Stripe.